GreenhouseCI/blog.greenhouseci.com/_posts/2016-02-18-ionic-support.md

 developers to build robust hybrid mobile apps with great depth of user experience.

-## How to grow your Ionic project at Greenhouse
+## How to grow your Ionic project at GreenhouseCI

 ### Mobile platforms
 As with Cordova, we currently support Ionic builds for Android and iOS.
-Greenhouse will default to building your project for both, unless your repository includes the `platforms/platforms.json` file, which will be parsed to extract the platform(s) you've added.
+GreenhouseCI will default to building your project for both, unless your repository includes the `platforms/platforms.json` file, which will be parsed to extract the platform(s) you've added.